 If a female inherits one O and one o, she will be tortoiseshell, which is a mixture of ginger (o) and red (O).
 Because the female has two X chromosomes (one from each parent), x-inactivation or lyonization occurs during early development (usually around the eight-cell stage, but it can occur later).
 Every cell has one active and one silenced X chromosome (known as a Barr body), and as the cells continue to divide, they will take the colour from those eight progenitor cells.
 The earlier the inactivation, the larger the patch of fur derived from each lyonized progenitor cell.

 If the X chromosome carrying the gene for black fur gets inactivated, that cell will instead create orange fur, however, if the X chromosome carrying the gene for orange fur is inactivated, that cell will create black fur.
-Because the Xs that are inactivated at random, the pattern on each tortoiseshell cat is distinct.
+Because the Xs are inactivated at random, the pattern on each tortoiseshell cat is distinct.

 Orange female mates with non-orange male